maurock/Dynamic3DGaussians/README.md

 ## Extract data using COLMAP
 Coming soon.

+## RefNeRF
+The script .`data_making/refnerf_to_data.py` is included for converting the [RefNeRF](https://dorverbin.github.io/refnerf/) dataset, which contains data for shiny and reflective objects, to the format required by this repository.
+Please follow these steps:
+- Download the **Shiny Dataset** from the official [RefNeRF project page](https://dorverbin.github.io/refnerf/).
+- Place the downloaded folder (`refnerf`) in the `data/` folder.
+- Run `python data_making/refnerf_to_data.py` to convert the data in the required format.
+This script also runs COLMAP with the known camera poses included in the RefNeRF.
+The converted data is stored in `data/`, e.g. `data/toaster`, ready to be used by the `train.py` script.
+Please note: local depth information is not extracted.
+Please follow the next steps for it.
+- **ADD INSTRUCTIONS TO EXTRACT DEPTH**

 ## Notes on license (original repo)
 The code in this repository (except in external.py) is licensed under the MIT licence.